ArjArav98/Sudoku-Solver/README.md

 ## Usage

-* Simply download the `src/sudoku_suite.h` file and move it to your project's directory.
+* Download the files in the `src/` directory and move it to your project's directory.
 * Include the required header files, as shown below in the examples, and use the functions you need!
 * **NOTE:** The code is incompatible with pre-C++17 versions.
 While compiling, you'll have to compile with the `--std=c++17` flag.
     * For example; when using the clang compiler, the compile command would be `c++ --std=c++17 /path/to/file.cpp`